lkalaivanan/KND/README.md

 ##########################################################################
 #                   KUBERNETES NGINX DEPLOYER                            #
 ##########################################################################

-knd (Kubernetes NGINX deployer) deploys NGINX on a Kubernetes cluster, and verifies that it has come up healthy.
+KND (Kubernetes NGINX deployer) deploys NGINX on a Kubernetes cluster, and verifies that it has come up healthy.

 **NOTE:** The installation and execution steps are tested on ubuntu 20.04 system